GUIDE

 Why are soft skills important?

-The 6 large families of Soft Skills
+The 6 Main Families of Soft Skills

-Communication and relational
+Communication and interpersonal skills

 Leadership and management